 The landscape of the Emerald Isle is renowned for its lush green fields, beautiful beaches, and mesmerizing mountains.
 These mountains are steeped in history and mythology and can provide a unique experience.

-There are many mountains to climb in Ireland, which can offer you unparalleled views from where you can admire and witness the breathtaking scenery on offer throughout the four corners of the country.
+There are many mountains to climb in Ireland, which are definitely worthy of an adventure caption on Instagram.
+They can offer you unparalleled views from where you can admire and witness the breathtaking scenery on offer throughout the four corners of the country.

 In this article, we will list what we believe to be the top five most popular mountains to climb in Ireland.